daniil-timofeev/gridsplines/README.md

 ### Introduction
 Project contains a finite difference solver for heat transfer and diffusion problems at one or two dimensional grids.
 The grid can represent orthogonal or cyllindric coordinate spaces.
-There is also a simple polynomial spline library, which contains cubic Lagrange, cubic Hermite and monotone cubic Hermite polinomial splines.
+There is also a simple polynomial spline library, which contains cubic Lagrange, cubic Hermite and monotone cubic Hermite polynomial splines.

 To add this library into your scala project, add the following lines into ```build.sbt``` file: